rmiravalles/rmiravalles.github.io/_posts/2024-05-24-docker-no-sudo.md

 ![/etc/group](../assets/images/etcgroup.png)

-And now I can run Docker commands without the need to type `sudo` and save a fraction of a second every time I do it!
+And now I can run Docker commands without the need to type `sudo` and I can save a fraction of a second every time I do it!